-When it comes to Tuna steaks they are a very versatile slices of meat.
-It doesn’t have the that overpowering fishy smell that you would expect and even the feel doesn’t seem fish like at all unlike other fish steaks you can get.
+When it comes to Tuna steaks they are a very versatile slices of meat that all the family can enjoy.
+It doesn’t have the that overpowering fishy smell that you would expect and even the feel doesn’t seem fish-like at all, unlike other fish steaks you can get.
 That’s why it is perfect for smoked tuna.

 Actually cooking the steaks, the meat is perfect for grabbing your favorite grill to either grill, blacken or even broil your tuna.
 It is a fantastic source of protein and knowing how to smoke tuna is one of the best ways to eat it.